How Contract Staffing Works? A Step-by-Step Guide

-16/09/2023Hiring for a core non-IT role in the healthcare sector is very different from hiring for an IT role in a software company.
-Both demand different skill sets, different domain experience and possibly even different emotional and interpersonal skills, all while maintaining diversity and inclusion.
+Hiring for a core non-IT role in the healthcare sector is very different from hiring for an IT role in a software company.
+Both demand different skill sets, different domain experiences, and possibly even different emotional and interpersonal skills, all while maintaining diversity and inclusion.

-A non-IT recruiter too must be able to understand the needs of a different sector, be aware of common terminologies in use in the sector and be able to identify skills in the candidate based on the resume and from direct discussions on what the job role demands.
+A non-IT recruiter, too, must be able to understand the needs of a different sector, be aware of common terminologies in use in the sector, and be able to identify skills in the candidate based on the resume and from direct discussions on what the job role demands.

 Understanding Non-IT Recruitment Skills